-Whether you’re a professional chef, sommelier, or simply a wine enthusiast looking into wine marketing and wine sales, wine and cheese pairings are a must.
+Whether you’re a professional chef, sommelier, someone buying a winery, or simply a wine enthusiast looking into wine marketing and wine sales, wine and cheese pairings are a must.
 This is a centuries-long culinary treat that has stuck around for a reason: there's nothing better than the best wine and cheese pairings.

 Due to the complexity of wine flavors, it’s wise to treat each pairing differently.
 A steak wine pairing, wine pairing with chicken, turkey wine pairing, and wine pairing with salmon are all different for the same reason.

 Wines are produced in different terroirs, which refers to the geographic location and climate the grapes are grown in.
 Individual climates influence the final taste of wine, and which cheese it matches with.
 For example, a morbier cheese wine pairing is vastly different than a wine you'd pair with cheddar.
 Below you’ll find our recommendations for wine and cheese pairings across several varieties.
 You don't need to take sommelier classes to understand these classic pairs.